reloadedhead/transactions/front/README.md

 - Redux & Sagas if you prefer centralized data stores.

 ## Try it

-After running `yarn start`, you can run `yarn build` to build the project and `yarn serve` to fire up a server, default port is `4000`.
+In the `front` directory, after running `yarn start`, you can run `yarn build` to build the project and `yarn serve` to fire up a server, default port is `4000`.
 You can also use `npm` if that's your package manager of choice.